Akaneyana/PyGame/README.md

   - The game was built using [Pygame](https://www.pygame.org/), an excellent library for developing 2D games in Python.

 - **MySQL**:
-  - We use [MySQL](https://www.mysql.com/) for the database to store user data and reaction time scores efficiently.
+  - We use [MySQL](https://www.mysql.com/) for the database to store user data and scores efficiently.

 - **Open Source Community**:
   - A huge thanks to the open-source community for their contributions and support.
 This project wouldn't be possible without the contributions of countless developers.